 It can often feel like there is never a “good time” to be filing for divorce in San Diego, but if you know that you’re going to move forward with the divorce, often filing can help you start the grieving process and start to move on with your new life.
 If you’re not the person filing for divorce, then it can feel as though you have no control over this.
 However, in mediation, we can work with both of you to decide when you should file for divorce.

 Ready to start?
-Call San Diego Family Mediation Center at (858) 736-2411 to schedule your FREE consultation.
+Contact West Coast Family Mediation Center to schedule your FREE consultation.